 The DFC’s annual programming includes a series of virtual governance sessions, an annual hybrid conference, a half-day CUDA® session for a half continuing education credit through CUDA® and an AGM.
 Learn more about all of them below!

-This year, we are doing a three-part series in February, April and June 2022:
+This year, we held a three-part virtual governance series including:

 February 2nd: The Board's Role in Member Representation